 Dumplings come in many delicious forms.
-However, sometimes dumpling sauce doesn’t seem to get the spotlight it deserves.
+However, the variety of dipping sauces offered doesn’t get the spotlight it deserves.

-When eating dumplings at home it can be all too easy to grab a ramekin of chili crisp and call it a day.
+When buying store-bought dumplings, it can be all too easy to pour soy sauce in a ramekin and call it a day.

-Well, it doesn’t have to be that way.
-You can make a proper Chinese or Japanese dumpling sauce in 5 minutes with a handful of simple pantry ingredients that will rival the dipping sauces of your favorite restaurants!
+But did you know you can make a proper Chinese or Japanese dumpling sauce in 5 minutes with a handful of simple pantry ingredients that will rival the dipping sauces of your favorite restaurants?

 However, it shouldn’t overpower.
 Rather, a proper dumpling sauce should compliment and elevate your juicy dumplings – while still allowing the thin wrapper and tasty dumpling filling to shine.

-- Soy Sauce: This is the main savory component of our composed dipping sauce.
+- Soy Sauce: Regular soy sauce is the main savory component of our composed dipping sauce.
 With a complex set of flavors ranging from salty to earthy to almost imperceptibly sweet, soy sauce is an absolute must for this recipe.

-- Chinkiang Vinegar: This Chinese black vinegar has a rich fruity tang to it – and a low but noticeable amount of umami.
+- Chinkiang Vinegar: This Chinese black vinegar has a fruity tangy flavor with a noticeable amount of umami.
 Typically served in a ramekin with thin strips of ginger alongside dim sum favorites like xiao long bao, this is an iconic ingredient worth getting your hands on.
 Grab chinkiang vinegar on Amazon.